 Mormonism, also referred to as the Church of Jesus Christ of Latter Day Saints, is less popular than other major religious sects of Christianity.
 Mormonism is characterized with the beliefs that were put forward by the Prophet Joseph Smith.
 Very similar to other Christian religions, members of this religion believe in Jesus Christ, forgiveness, baptism for the newborn, last rites at the time of death, communion, and burials of the dead.
 Additionally, the Mormon religion prohibits alcohol, tobacco, and caffeine.

 In contrast to other religions, the Jehovah’s Witnesses religion and its beliefs are found in this religion's Governing Body's Doctrines of Jehovah’s Witnesses.
 Jehovah is the God; there is no Trinity, and the religious services for this religion are conducted in Kingdom Halls, rather than in churches or synagogues, like the places of worship for other Christians and members of Judaism.
-The Watch Tower is the means of communication among members of this religion and the vehicle with which members of this church study their religion, its beliefs and its practices.
+The Watch Tower is the means of communication among members of this religion and the vehicle with which members of this church study their religion, its beliefs, and its practices.